nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The exact task is already present in the list.
+The exact task with the same name and module code is already present in the list.

     * 2a1.
 ModuleBook 3.5 displays an error message indicating task is present.

       Use case resumes at step 2.

 * 2b.
-Invalid format for the add command
+Invalid format for the add command.

     * 2b1.
 ModuleBook 3.5 shows an error message with the correct format for add and example.